KadTheHunter/ShulkerArchives/_pages/database-v1.md

 Chrome users: use the [CopyTables](https://github.com/gebrkn/copytables) extension.
 {: .notice--info .text-center}

-This database is for the latest releases in the v2 line.
+This database is for the v1.0.0-v1.4.0 releases.
-If you are using an older release (v1.4.0 or earlier), please refer to the [v1 Database]({{ site.baseurl }}/database-v1/) instead.
+If you are using a newer release (v2.0.0 or later), please refer to the [v2 Database]({{ site.baseurl }}/database/) instead.
-{: .notice--warning .text-center}
+{: .notice--danger .text-center}
 <div class="table-wrapper">
 <table id="database" class="hover">
     <thead>